 Quizzes about the material

 Even if questions are posed and answered in the discussion forum it is difficult to get a view of how many students actually understood the content.
 Furthermore it is difficult to ask questions with only one correct answer in a discussion forum since the first correct answer offers a key to the rest.
-Canvas quizzes is a good tool and makes it easier to get statistics about what is difficult to understand and how many who have actually watched the video.
+Quizzes in Canvas is a good complement to discussions, to get an overview of individual students understanding and problem areas.

 Practice instead of tests

-These quizzes should be compulsory but not crucial for the final grade.
-The best use is when they give students a feeling that they have understood the content, or know what more to learn, and when they give you information about how students are doing overall.
+These quizzes should be compulsory but not decisive for the final grade.
+The best use is when they give students a feeling of how well they understand the content and what they need to focus on.
+The quizzes should also give you information about how students are doing overall.
 The quizzes should not be considered as tests but as practice which can be achieved by giving the students unlimited attempts.

-Both videos and texts can be divided into smaller parts and be included in each question instead of placing the whole video/document in the instructions.
-It makes it clear when the students are supposed to answer questions and if they have to return to a specific point if they do not understand the question they have less content to search through.
+Both videos and texts can be divided into smaller parts and be included in each question instead of placing the whole video or document in the instructions.
+It makes it clear when the students are supposed to answer questions.
+The students will also have less content to search through if they have to return to a specific point to answer the question.
 Another option is to write "Please answer question 1 now" in the text or video even if this option is less natural.

 Zoom and hybrid teaching